tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 	/usr/include/boost/smart_ptr/scoped_ptr.hpp:47:5: error: ‘boost::scoped_ptr<T>::scoped_ptr(const boost::scoped_ptr<T>&) [with T = int]’ is private scoped_ptr(scoped_ptr const &);
 	```

-	This feature prevents the pointer from being deleted multiple times (incorrectly).
+	This feature prevents the pointer from being deleted multiple times (and incorrectly).

 2. They **CANNOT** be used inside containers.
 	Declaration inside a container, such as a vector, `vector< boost::scoped_ptr<int> > testPointer;`, typically will **not** generate a compiler error.